Home/Blog/Lifestyle/Diet/Hypothyroidism Diet: Foods to Eat & Avoid for Better Management

 • Regular whole grains and vegetables (no need for gluten-free unless medically required),

-• Avoid the use of high-dose supplements unless prescribed.
+• Avoid the use of high-dose, unprescribed dietary supplements.

-Follow the 7-day meal plan with nutrient-rich, whole-food choices.
-And don’t forget, stress management, and regular thyroid function monitoring are equally important.
+Follow a general healthy eating plan with nutrient-rich, whole-food choices.
+And don’t forget, stress management and regular thyroid function monitoring are equally important.

 Conclusion

-Food isn’t a substitute for thyroid hormone, but a balanced diet can support your energy, metabolism, and mood.
+Food isn’t a substitute for thyroid hormone medication, but a balanced diet can effectively support your energy, metabolism, and mood as part of a comprehensive treatment plan [2].

 Frequently Asked Questions (FAQs)